-i) Electrical appliances may only be brought into College if their safety can be guaranteed.
+- i) Electrical appliances may only be brought into College if their safety can be guaranteed.
 If they are over two years old, they should be first tested by a competent person.
 Proof of testing may be required, and a fee will be charged if the College has to test the item.
 Testing will normally only be carried out if an appliance is thought to be unsafe.
 Junior Members are responsible for ensuring that appliances are well maintained and tested regularly by competent people.
-If you are unsure of this process please contact the Deputy Clerk of Works on (2)79 559.
+If you are unsure of this process please contact the Deputy Clerk of Works on (2)79 559. - ii) Every appliance must carry the appropriate British Standard number or an international equivalent such as BEAB approved or CE marking.
+The plug must also carry BS 1363, be of the safety sleeve type and be correctly fused for the appliance.
+Flexible cables must be in good condition and not worn, perished, split, stretched or twisted.